voxeet/voxeet-sdk-ios/README.md

 ### Getting own conference histories

 You can retrieve 0 to 40 events per pages.
-Use lastMeetingId & lastTimestamp to handle paging.
+Use `lastMeetingId` & `lastTimestamp` from the returned JSON to handle paging.

 ```swift
 VoxeetSDK.shared.conference.histories(nbEvents: 10, lastConferenceID: nil, lastConferenceTimestamp: nil, success: { (json) in